bibleexchange/courses/book-of-romans/002_dispensational/005_the-rejection-of-israel-and-gods-purpose-for-their-future/001_the-rejection-of-israel-and-gods-purpose-for-their-future.md

 ## Scriptures

-> Ephesians 1:1&mdash;...to the saints which are at Ephesus, and to the faithful in Christ Jesus: ...
-3 ...
-4 According as he hath chosen us in him before the foundation of the world, that we should be holy and without blame before him in love: 5 Having predestinated us unto the adoption of children by Jesus Christ to himself, according to the good pleasure of his will, 6 To the praise of the glory of his grace, wherein he hath made us accepted in the beloved.
+> Ephesians 1:1&mdash;&hellip;to the saints which are at Ephesus, and to the faithful in Christ Jesus: &hellip; 3 &hellip; 4 According as he hath chosen us in him before the foundation of the world, that we should be holy and without blame before him in love: 5 Having predestinated us unto the adoption of children by Jesus Christ to himself, according to the good pleasure of his will, 6 To the praise of the glory of his grace, wherein he hath made us accepted in the beloved.
- 7 ...
-8 ...
-9 ...
-10 That in the dispensation of the fulness of times he might gather together in one all things in Christ, both which are in heaven, and which are on earth; even in him: 11 In whom also we have obtained an inheritance, being predestinated according to the purpose of him who worketh all things after the counsel of his own will:
+ 7 &hellip; 8 &hellip; 9 &hellip; 10 That in the dispensation of the fulness of times he might gather together in one all things in Christ, both which are in heaven, and which are on earth; even in him: 11 In whom also we have obtained an inheritance, being predestinated according to the purpose of him who worketh all things after the counsel of his own will:
- 12 ...
-13 ... after that ye believed, ye were sealed with that holy Spirit of promise, 14 Which is the earnest of our inheritance until the redemption of the purchased possession, unto the praise of his glory.
+ 12 &hellip; 13 &hellip; after that ye believed, ye were sealed with that holy Spirit of promise, 14 Which is the earnest of our inheritance until the redemption of the purchased possession, unto the praise of his glory.

 <!-- -->

 > Matthew 22:14&mdash;For many are called, but few are chosen.

 <!-- -->